stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 manner of telling, and the plain inference that return to the outer world would be impossible, that made the Spaniard wish he had never descended to this region of magic, abnormality, and decadence.
-But he knew that nothing but friendly acquiescence would do as a policy, hence decided to co&ouml;perate in all his visitors&rsquo; plans and furnish all the information they might desire.
+But he knew that nothing but friendly acquiescence would do as a policy, hence decided to co&ouml;perate in all his visitors' plans and furnish all the information they might desire.
 They, on their part, were fascinated by the outer-world data which he managed haltingly to convey.

-  It was really the first draught of reliable surface information they had had since the refugees straggled back from Atlantis and Lemuria aeons before, for all their subsequent emissaries from outside had been members of narrow and local groups without any knowledge of the world at large&mdash;Mayas, Toltecs, and Aztecs at best, and mostly ignorant tribes of the plains.
+  It was really the first draught of reliable surface information they had had since the refugees straggled back from Atlantis and Lemuria aeons before, for all their subsequent emissaries from outside had been members of narrow and local groups without any knowledge of the world at large--Mayas, Toltecs, and Aztecs at best, and mostly ignorant tribes of the plains.
 Zamacona was the first European they had ever seen, and the fact that he was a youth of education and brilliancy made him of still more emphatic value as a source of knowledge.
 The visiting party shewed their breathless interest in all he contrived to convey, and it was